 Alternately, test strips can also be interpreted using the AbraScan test strip reader (PN 475025), which provides objective determination of line intensities for consistent interpretation of results as well as a digital photographic record of all test strips.

 G. Additional Analysis

-If necessary, positive samples can be confirmed by ELISA, HPLC or other conventional methods.
-These services are available from commercial analytical laboratories (a list of laboratories is available upon request).
+If necessary, positive samples can be confirmed by ELISA, HPLC, or other conventional methods.
+These services are available from commercial analytical laboratories such as Green Water Labs (www.greenwaterlab.com).